tobymcguire0/C-RPG/README.md

 # C-RPG
-I Created an RPG from scratch in C using basic libraries
+I created an RPG from scratch in C using basic libraries

 This project was created on linux a system with gcc installed and run in a terminal.
 It will likely work on other systems as long as the last two conditions are met but I haven't tested so I can't say for sure.